 Feminism is for everyone, not just women.
 Feminism is about gender and oppression and that includes everyone.
 While men are privileged in our society, gay men are in the minority.
 Interestingly enough, the way that gay men are sometimes feminine and compared to women can really make them understand the experiences women go through.
 As explained here, “Feminism showed me that critiquing or making jokes about gay men for certain feminine qualities was essentially critiquing women.
 It was a form of sexism that hurt more people than it made laugh” (Stafford).
 Feminism definitely helps gay men in the way that they are oppressed despite being privileged in our patriarchal society where men are above women.

-As I mentioned, many lesbian women were involved in the feminist movement, which is where the stereotype comes from.
+As I mentioned, many lesbians were involved in the feminist movement, which is where the stereotype comes from.
 Since many bisexual women are attracted to men as well as women, many people thought it went against the idea of challenging the system and the patriarchy.

 As Hart explains, “The choice of woman loving allows lesbian feminists to envision and create an alternative world from the male supremacist hetero-relational one, based upon lesbian values, particularly an alternative lesbian sexuality” (quoted in Jeffreys).